Musuauer/portfolio-CarstenHorn/README.md

-## Chryssa Tsampazi Portfolio
+## Carsten Horn Portfolio

-A website to showcase the work of the artist Chryssa Tsampazi.
+A website to showcase the work of the photographer Carsten Horn.
 Developed with Gatsby, on a ReactJS base structre.
 All content is stored in Markdown files, giving access and control to the artist via the Netlify CMS.